Information about the service

 Climateguide.fi - diverse information on climate change through a single website

-The website Climateguide.fi pools practical, studied and reliable information on climate change into one address and a uniform format.
+The website Climateguide.fi pools practical, studied and reliable information on climate change into one address and in a uniform format.

 The purpose of the website is to support society and citizens in mitigating climate change, and in adapting to it.
 The website helps in understanding phenomena related to climate change, and in structuring information.
 The aim is to allow anyone needing information on climate change to find it rapidly and easily.